-Can 2 People Edit Overleaf at the Same Time?
+Can Two People Edit Overleaf at the Same Time?

 Absolutely!
 Overleaf is designed for real-time collaboration.
 This means that multiple users, be it two or more, can edit a document simultaneously.
 One of the standout features is the ability to see the cursor of your collaborator.
 This real-time visibility ensures that you're aware of the sections your collaborator is working on, reducing the chances of overlapping edits or conflicts.